Family Stabilization Grant Program Frequently Asked Questions (FAQs)

 What are the specific success metrics we're looking for in the key impact areas?

-The Equity Office will work with the proposed partner, UpTogether, to determine key performance indicators and benchmarks.
+The Equity Office worked with UpTogether to determine key performance indicators and benchmarks.
 Some of those metrics will be guided by capacity assessments of participants throughout the program including their ability to afford basic necessities, to establish savings, caretakers’ ability to support family such as children, people with disabilities, and elders, and ability to earn more or achieve both short- and long-term career and life goals.
+Participants will engage in surveys and interviews to help the City of Austin identify focus areas to better serve the most impacted residents in Austin and to understand and address quality of life needs.

 How long is the program?
 How many families?

-This has not been confirmed yet, but the proposed length of the program is 12 months and for approximately 97 families at $1,000/month.
+The length of the program is 12 months and funds will be provided for 96 families at $1,000/month.